alfrirafles/harmony-backend/README.md

 # Harmony

 This is the repository of the backend of discord clone application to demonstrate my understanding of the core features of Elixir.
-The backend will serve responses to requests from mobile app client side to enable its features.
+The backend will serve responses to requests from web/mobile app client side to enable its features.

 ## Running server application
 In the directory of this project: